annuchoudhary29/Local-handicraft-database/README.md

 This project designs and implements a **full relational database** to power an online marketplace connecting rural artisans with global buyers.
 The database supports end-to-end business operations including user management, product listings, order processing, payments, shipments, and business analytics.

-Built for **BUAN 6320 — Database Foundations for Business Analytics** at the University of Texas at Dallas.

 ---